AM expanded band: Implementation

 although an exception was made in the case of KYHN in Fort Smith, Arkansas, when the FCC approved its separate ownership, on the grounds that "Capstar's donation of the facility to MMTC, which planned to use KYHN to train women and minority group members in broadcasting and broadcast management, advanced the diversity goals set forth in the pending proceeding Promoting Diversification of Ownership in the Broadcasting Services".

+WJDM (now WWRU in Jersey City, New Jersey), and KXBT (now KDIA, 1640 kHz in Vallejo, California), are the only expanded band stations in the United States authorized to use 10 kW at night.
+Other U.S. stations generally use 10 kilowatts during the day and one kilowatt at night, with non-directional antennas.
+An exception exists for stations that use antennas with higher than normal efficiency or those multiplexed with an existing station on a different frequency.
+KVNS in Brownsville, Texas, operates at 12% less than the standard (8.8 kW day and 880 watts at night) due to treaty obligations with Mexico, and WIGT in Charlotte Amalie, U.S. Virgin Islands, is licensed for 920 watts both day and night, due to similar treaty restrictions with respect to France's territorial holdings of Martinique and Guadeloupe.

-In general, the FCC has refused to consider assigning any stations to the expanded band which were not included in the March 17, 1997, approval list.
+In general, the FCC has refused to consider assigning any stations to the expanded band which were not included in the approval list adopted March 17, 1997.
 In 2006, an exception was made to this policy for WRCR in Ramapo, New York, which was allowed to move from 1300 to 1700 kHz, with the FCC stating that a "waiver is warranted to permit the licensing of a station that could provide full-time local emergency radio service to Rockland County residents who would be at great risk in the event of a radiological emergency at the Indian Point facility".